wzzrd/redhat_nl_demo_2019/README.md

 - Deploy and set up a Che cluster for working on the above apps (nice to have)
 - Write Ansible playbooks based on the documentation generated above
 - Investigate state replication between multiple OCP clusters running the above configuration
+- Document usage of odo in the context of setting up the apps above